- Ages 9+

 Curious About Stamford has not told us about their parking.

 No, there are no baby changing facilities.

 Stamford has a number of cafes, restaurants and bars.
 There are also lots of shops to explore.

-Curious About Stamford has not told us if they are fully wheelchair friendly.
+No, Curious About Stamford is not wheelchair friendly.

-Curious About Stamford has not told us if they are fully pushchair friendly.
+No, Curious About Stamford have stated they are not pushchair friendly.